Employee Engagement: When Does it Start?

 I wish I could say that using tools such as those provided by Enboarder and HRworx would fix new hire engagement challenges and all problems would be resolved!
 Using a virtual coach for hiring managers is a great tool, but what about the day-to-day communications once the new hire has started?
 Its possible that hiring managers may need some training in how to manage millennials to help bridge the generation gap in terms of expectations and factors that drive them to excel and perform.

-Shout out to Brent Pearson from Enboarder and Rob Hankey from HRworx who allowed me to share the slides from the breakfast event in October.
+Shout out to Brent Pearson from Enboarder and Rob Hankey from HRworx who allowed me to share the slides from the event.
 They are seeking agencies willing to pilot a new onboarding process to get clear ROI data demonstrating the positive impact on new hire engagement.
 If you’re interested in discussing a pilot, email me and I'll get you in touch with the right people who can answer your questions and help you explore how to shape a 12-week pilot for positive ROI on new hire engagement.
 Till the next time, relook at your current processes and think about new approaches for employee onboarding!